What to take

 - Gas cooker

 - For multi-day walking you'll need at least one set of clothes to walk in and another dry set to change into at night.

 - Tramping/hiking boots or firm footwear – should be comfortable and well broken in

 - Shorts – quick dry material

-- Under layers, top and bottom – wool, polypropylene, nylon or polyester
+- Under layers, top and bottom – wool or polypropylene

 - Mid-layers – wool or polar fleece